nationalarchives/ds-etna-explorer/README.md

 * Users found the **distribution graphic to be 'bunched up'** when applied to longer periods
 * Users were not always clear that **the four digit numbers are years**
 * Users have described the record distribution graphic as **'gimmicky'**
+* It is not always clear if/how elements of a page change in response to user actions (For example, it is very easy to miss that the results themselves or the record count has changed)
 * Users had difficulty understanding that the **date controls and time periods work independently** of each other
 * UX colleagues have **recommended marking key events on the timeline** but known issues about the current prototype show this would introduce additional usability and accessibility issues.
 * The histogram presentation has led users to **believe they can click on the individual bars**.
 This is not currently possible and would present additional usability and accessibility issues if it was.